pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/07-kafka-monitoring.md

 1. Select `px/kafka_data` from the script drop-down menu.

-> Pixie [automatically traces](https://docs.px.dev/about-pixie/pixie-ebpf/) all messages flowing through your cluster, identify the ones using the Kafka protocol, and parses the message metadata.
+> Pixie [automatically traces](https://docs.px.dev/about-pixie/pixie-ebpf/) all messages flowing through your cluster, identifies the ones using the Kafka protocol, and parses the message metadata.
 This script shows a sample of the most recent Kafka events in the cluster.

 > For each record you can see the source, destination, request command, request and response, and the latency.
 Note that Pixie only shows the size of the payload, not the content, because it's usually too large.